jerbs/fsidx/cli/doc/fsidx.1.md

 **`-b "Anne Miller"`**
 :   Here the word boundary feature is enabled in addition.
 Now the first and the last letter of token "Anna Miller" must be at a word boundary.
 No further letter is allowed in front of the 'A' and after the 'r'.
 This excludes "Suzanna Miller" from the results.

+**`AnneMiller`**
+:   When smart spaces are enabled, then this is equivalent to `"Anne Miller"`.
+Camel case query texts result in smart space queries.

 **`time -l out -c -w /Jazz/ *.flac`**
 :   This query searches for flac-files in or below a 'Jazz' folder.
 The character sequence 'time' must occur somewhere in the pathname.
 The character sequence 'out' must occur in the file name, because the option last_element (-l) is activated.
 With option whole_path (-w) this is disabled again and '/Jazz/' is searched in the complete pathname.